-- When - Set the date and time for your session - be aware that by default sessions are added in Easter Time (ET).
+- When - Set the date and time for your session - be aware that by default sessions are added in Eastern Time (ET).
 Users can change their personal settings so that Zoom sessions appear in their local time - see our help article on how to change your personal time zone preferences in Canvas and Zoom.

-NOTE: Set the Audio options to allow Both (join by computer audio and/or by telephone) to provide students who do not have stable internet connection the ability to call in by phone.
+NOTE: Set the Audio options to allow Both (join by computer audio and/or by telephone) to provide students who do not have a stable internet connection the ability to call in by phone.

 - Mute participants upon entry (recommended for large classes) - when users first enter the meeting, they would be muted.
 Users are able to mute/unmute after they have entered the meeting (unless the host changes the settings from within the meeting to prevent unmuting).